List of largest companies in Indonesia

-2021 Fortune list
+2024 Fortune list

-This list displays all Indonesian companies in the Fortune Global 500, which ranks the world's largest companies by annual revenue.
-The 2021 figures below are given in millions of US dollars and reflect the fiscal year 2020.
+This list displays the top 20 Indonesian companies in the Fortune Southeast Asia 500, which ranks the largest companies in Southeast Asia by annual revenue.
+The figures below are given in millions of US dollars and reflect the fiscal year 2023.
 Also listed are the headquarters location, net profit, number of employees worldwide and industry sector of each company.

-2021 Forbes list
+2024 Forbes list

 This table reflects the Forbes Global 2000 list, which ranks the world's 2,000 largest publicly traded companies.
 "The Global 2000" list is assembled based on factors including revenue, net profit, total assets and market value; each element is assigned a weighted rank in terms of importance when assessing the overall ranking.
 The table below also lists the headquarters location and industry sector of each company.
-The figures are in billions of U.S. dollars, for the year 2022.
-All seven Indonesian companies listed on "The Global 2000" are included in the table below.
+The figures are in billions of U.S. dollars, for the year 2023.
+All nine Indonesian companies listed on "The Global 2000" are included in the table below.